Carmelo-DiTomasso/personal-site/PLAN.md

 Definition of Done:

-- New post created in admin appears on site
+- Admin-created content appears on site
 - Slugs work and pages are shareable

 ## Phase 6 — Accounts + Security Baseline